 Foliage and Cane Diseases

 Downy Mildew (Plasmopara viticola): This disease causes damage primarily by attacking the vine, though all parts of the plant are susceptible to injury.
 The optimum conditions for the disease are cool to moderate temperatures, and wet weather.
-The disease is caused by a fungus which needs living tissue as a host.
+The disease is caused by a fungus that requires living tissue as a host.
 In spring, spores of the fungus come from dead tissue on the ground.
 Free water is required for infection, and infections may occur during high humidity throughout the season.
 Splashing water or handling wet plants may readily spread the spores.
 The spores grow into cottony masses, producing many new spores which can spread the infection.
 As tissue dies, it falls to the ground where the fungus overwinters.
 Severe epidemics can defoliate the vine.

 On leaves, new infections are difficult to see.
 They appear first as generally angular, pale-yellow spots delimited by veins which later become brown.
 On the underside of the leaf the cotton-like ‘downy’ growth appears.
 Fruit infection occurs at two times.
 First, when the berries are the size of small peas, infections will cause berries to turn light brown and soft.
 Berries will shatter easily.
 Sometimes the downy growth covers the berries.
 During the heat of the summer, little fruit infection occurs.
 The second infections occur in the late summer or early autumn.
 These berries do not turn soft or develop downy growth, but turn dull green, then purplish-brown.
 Shoots and tendrils develop water-soaked lesions, become stunted and distorted, and may die.